 As a result, your account has been limited temporarily.

 For more information about the status of your account and for instructions on how to restore full use of your account, please log in to your PayPal account and select the “Resolution Center” link.
 On the next page select the “Resolve” button/s located under the Action column, in the Steps to Provide More Information section and follow the applicable instructions.

 You can view the complete PayPal Acceptable Use Policy by clicking the “Legal” link at the bottom of any PayPal page and clicking “PayPal Acceptable Use Policy”.

 We appreciate your business and request your assistance to complete the step(s) below to prevent any further disruption to the use of your account.

 I’ve already covered the first few paragraphs of PayPal’s email … what it meant, and what actions we took to remedy the situation – namely, complying with their directives at first, and then ultimately dissolving our relationship.

-Additionally, upon visiting their "Legal" link, and actually reading the entire Acceptable Use Policy, it seems that they can consider nearly any product in violation.
-I will find the exact verbiage and post it here soon.
+Additionally, upon visiting their “Legal” link, and actually reading the entire Acceptable Use Policy, it seems that they can consider nearly any product in violation.
+If I find the exact verbiage I may post it here soon.

 Meanwhile, since we dumped PayPal, we’ve been perfectly happy with our choices of other merchant service providers.